ELITE SKILLS CAMPS & CLINICSBook Now

 Ryan Buchanan was a pitcher for Fairfax High School before transferring to DeMatha in his junior year.
 Shoulder surgery kept him from realizing his dream of pitching in college, but when his alma mater Catawba College offered him a position on the women’s volleyball coaching staff, he took the opportunity.
-Over twenty years later, and he is still coaching, only now it is softball, baseball, and basketball.
-Ryan is the general manager of the Virginia Lady Lightning, a regional team of the Lady Lightning program as well as the general manager of the Fairfax Naturals Baseball organization.
+Ryan is the general manager of Rock Gold Virginia.
 He has been certified as a functional strength coach by the National Pitching Association.
 Due to his own history with injury, he studies extensively to make sure he teaches young athletes the best ways to maximize power while minimizing wear and tear on their bodies.
 In his spare time, he runs an accounting practice, indulges his wife’s passion for college sports, and finds new ways to embarrass his children.